caolan/quip/README.md

 # quip

-An exploration of a chainable API for response objects in node.
+A convenient chainable API for HTTP ServerResponse objects in node.

 * Suited to quick and easy prototyping
-* Works as a [Connect](http://github.com/extjs/Connect) filter
+* Works as a [Connect](http://github.com/extjs/Connect) middleware
+* Allows you to pipe streams to the response, while easily setting up the headers and status code beforehand

 Don't consider this a finished product, I'm just trying out some ideas, and thought I'd share what I have.
 I've been finding it useful to quickly put